-Very clever toddlers will use their collection of stuffed animals or contraband crib bumpers to make a ladder out of the crib.
+Very clever toddlers will use their collection of stuffed animals, blankets, or crib bumpers to make a ladder out of the crib.
 Even a dresser or chair placed close to a crib can provide a step up and over!
-If you have a climber remove everything but the essentials from in and around your child’s crib.
+If you have a climber, remove everything but the essentials from in and around your child’s crib.

-Use a sleep sack.
 A sleep sack may help prevent little legs from making it up to the top of the crib rail.
-There are some great options for toddler sized sleep sacks.
-One of our favorites is the Baby DeeDee sleep sack, because they are a nice weight for toddlers and they are sized up to 36 months.
-Some toddlers will figure out how to take their sleep sack off, but in many cases it will buy you a bit more time.
+There are some great options for toddler-sized sleep sacks.
+One of our favorites is the Baby DeeDee sleep sack because they are a nice weight for toddlers and they are sized up to 36 months (we do not take money for endorsements, this is our true opinion).
+Some toddlers will figure out how to take their sleep sack off, but in many cases, it will buy you a bit more time.

 Your child will probably try to get out of bed at bedtime and early in the morning.
-In the morning your child may not feel that sleepy and won’t necessarily know how long you’d like her to stay in bed.
+In the morning, your child may not feel that sleepy and won’t necessarily know how long you’d like her to stay in bed.
 It’s really important your child understands your expectations, so add a sound cue to let your child know when it is ok to get up for the day.
-The best option is to simply set a tablet or smart phone to some soft, pleasant music for your child’s wake time.
-Keep up your intervention until the alarm goes off and then make a big deal about it being wake up time, so that your child learns why you are changing your response.
-You can also put a lamp on a timer to turn on at wake time, but avoid clocks that have bright lights on all night.
+One option is to simply set a tablet or smartphone to some soft, pleasant music for your child’s wake time.
+Keep up your intervention (see below) until the alarm goes off and then make a big deal about it being wake-up time so that your child learns why you are changing your response.
+You can also put a lamp on a timer or smart outlet to turn on at wake time, but avoid clocks that have bright lights on all night.

 Always avoid using the crib as a place of punishment.
 Most children who are old enough to climb out of the crib are also at an age where they begin testing limits.
 If you put your little one in the crib when she’s already frustrated, then you’re asking for trouble.
 She will not want to be in the crib and will try anything she can to get your attention and get out.
 This may also cause crib aversion around sleep times.
 It’s best to find another location for taking breaks if needed.

 We can’t stress enough the importance of starting an intervention at the right biological bedtime as described above.

 When your child climbs out, you need to keep her safe, but you also want to teach her that climbing out of the crib is not acceptable.
 The fastest solution back to baseline is to leave your child’s room as usual at bedtime, but then get back into the room the moment you see her start to make motions to get out.
 When that happens, then immediately enter her room, pick her up and calmly say as you put her back down, “good night, it’s time to sleep.”
 Sometimes keeping her in the crib with a variation of “no climbing, danger” in a firm but calm manner as you put her leg down is helpful too.
 You will probably have to do this calmly and repetitively for over an hour for 3-4 nights in a row, but that should be enough to keep your little one in the crib (and compared to getting your child to sleep in a bed, it takes FAR less time).
 If your child climbs out during the middle of the night, then get to her as quickly as you can and put her right back in the crib using your goodnight mantra, “good night, it’s time to sleep.”
 Use your video monitor to watch your child from that moment on and keep responding when she climbs out.
 Again, you’ll have a few rough nights and then things should get better.

-Stay in the room with your child at bedtime.
 If you don’t have a video monitor or if your child is just too fast and you are worried about safety, then it may be better for you to stay in the room with your child as she is falling asleep.
 When you do this, you’ll want to sit quietly in a chair away from your child.
 You shouldn’t engage in conversation or try to negotiate with your child to stay in bed.
 Instead, just matter of factly put her back in the crib when she starts to climb out.
 Don’t get angry, just put her back in the crib/put her leg down as described above.
 You’ll likely need to stay in the room for 3-4 nights before the novelty of climbing out starts to wear off.
-Once that happens, then you can leave the room, but stay right outside the door and if you hear any funny business go right in and put her back into the crib and then leave again.
+Once that happens, then you can leave the room, but stay right outside the door, and if you see her start to climb out on the monitor, then go right in and put her back into the crib and then leave again.
 You’ll probably have another 3-4 nights of her challenging you before she finally stops trying to get out.
 If your child is climbing out throughout the night, then you may need to sleep in your child’s room for a few nights in order to reaffirm that the crib is the place to be.
 You should sleep in the room for 3-4 nights, but do not make a big deal about it.
 You don’t have to start the night when your child does, you can just go into her room when you are ready to go to sleep.
 When she wakes, just return her to bed and then sit in the place that you sat at bedtime.
 Keep returning her to the crib until she goes to sleep.
 Once she’s asleep, then you can lay down and continue sleeping until she’s up again.
 After you move out of her room at bedtime, you can move back to sleeping in your own room.
 You’ll just want to be vigilant about getting to her right away when she wakes at night.